Atiyakh/Fluxon/README.md

 ```

 + Just remember that reverse request functions should be always thread-safe!
 (I will make some quick cross-thread communication solutions for common non-thread-safe function cases soon)
-+ In multi-threaded applications, when the `ConnectionHandler` needs to call non-thread-safe reverse view functions in the main thread (such as updating a GUI), directly invoking them can cause issues.
++ In multi-threaded applications, when the `ConnectionHandler` needs to call non-thread-safe reverse view functions in the main thread (such as a function that updates GUI elements based on server inputs from the reverse request, like getting a notification or receiving a message or whatever), directly invoking them can cause issues.
 To handle this, use a worker thread that places function calls into a thread-safe queue, which the main thread periodically checks and processes.
 This ensures that non-thread-safe operations are executed in the main thread without causing threading conflicts.

 ---